Novartis's $90 million Swiss factory to help solve cell therapy bottleneck

 T cells currently harvested from Europeans getting the $400,000-per-patient Kymriah blood cancer therapy currently must be sent to a U.S. laboratory for re-engineering.
 Analysts have called the lack of manufacturing capacity a “major bottleneck”.

-Novartis is investing some $500 million in new facilities around the world to address production bottlenecks and drug companies including Novartis, Pfizer and others, have plans to spend $2 billion building out gene and cell therapy manufacturing after rapid expansion into these treatments.
+Novartis is investing some $500 million in new facilities around the world to address production bottlenecks and drug companies including Novartis, Pfizer (PFE.N) and others, have plans to spend $2 billion building out gene and cell therapy manufacturing after rapid expansion into these treatments.

 Novartis will also make Zolgensma at the Swiss and French factories, a $2.1 million-per-patient spinal muscular atrophy gene therapy awaiting European and Japanese approval.